Callback

 • model: The instance of the optimization model

 • where: The flag indicates the stage of optimization process when our callback function is invoked.
 For Gurobi, the value of where is CallbackCodes.
 For COPT, the value of where is called as callback contexts such as COPT.CBCONTEXT_MIPNODE and COPT.CBCONTEXT_MIPRELAX.
+For Xpress, the where value corresponds to specific callback points such as XPRS.CB_CONTEXT.PREINTSOL or XPRS.CB_CONTEXT.OPTNODE.
+A description of supported Xpress callbacks can be found here.

 In the function body of the callback function, we can do the following four kinds of things: